maticnetwork/zkevm-docs/docs/architecture.md

 The earlier version, **Polygon Hermez 1.0**, was based on the **Proof of Donation (PoD)** consensus mechanism.
 PoD was basically a decentralized auction conducted automatically, with participants (coordinators) bidding a certain number of tokens in order to be chosen to create the next batch.

-Our latest **Consensus Contract (PolygonZkEVM.sol)** leverages the experience of the existing **PoD** in v1.0 and add support for the permissionless participation of multiple coordinators to produce batches in L2.
+Our latest **Consensus Contract (PolygonZkEVM.sol)** leverages the experience of the existing **PoD** in v1.0 and adds support for the permissionless participation of multiple coordinators to produce batches in L2.

 The earlier **Proof of Donation (PoD)** mechanism was based on a decentralized auction model to get the right to produce batches in a specific timeframe.
 In this mechanism, the economic incentives were set up so the validators need to be very efficient in order to be competitive.